 This includes eye makeup (pressed and loose powder, mascara, eyeliner and brow balm), face makeup (foundation, powder, concealer, blush, highlighter, bronzer), lipstick, lip gloss, palettes (which you can custom create for your complexion) and kits.

-They do use some palm oil derivatives and their supplier states that this is derived from RSPO certified palm, which unfortunately is no real guarantee that it is sustainable.
+They do use a small amount of palm oil derivatives and their supplier states that this is derived from RSPO certified palm, which unfortunately is no real guarantee that it is sustainable.

 About Elate Beauty

-Their ingredients are ~90% organic (the other 10% is a result of their commitment to “always choose fair trade over organic”) and they are phasing out a couple of non-natural ingredients so they will truly be 100% natural.
+This Canadian company uses ingredients that are ~90% organic (the other 10% is a result of their commitment to “always choose fair trade over organic”) and they are phasing out a couple of non-natural ingredients so they will truly be 100% natural.

 In the last few years, they’ve moved dramatically toward zero-waste beauty products (including compacts, tools, and palates) that are made of or housed in reusable (and beautiful!) bamboo (bamboo is self-regenerative!).

 These can then be easily refilled with new product that comes in a seed paper pouch.
 Just refill your palate then wet the pouch and plant it in your garden to grow herbs and wildflowers.
 Such a great concept!

 They also offset all their emissions with Bullfrog Power and give back to multiple local and women’s-based charities, like the David Sheldrick Wildlife Trust (they sponsor three elephants named Maisha, Dololo, and Larr – which we love!).

 6. BAREFACED BEAUTY